February 15th to 19th 2018

 February 17 Wintery Mix 32F (0C) Afternoon 45.1F (7.2C)

 February 18 Clear 27F (-2.7C) Wind Chill 16F (-8.8C) Afternoon 32.5F (.2C)

 February 19 Clear 25F (-3.8C) Wind Chill 16F (-8.8C) Afternoon 38.1F (3.3C)

-We always enjoy seeing Janet, Hazel and Karen doing a bird count for the Great Blue Heron Nature Society, Elan with Lady, Alyson with Chesney, Brenda with Finnegan, Charlie with Jack, as well as Krista on the trails.
+We always enjoy seeing Janet, Hazel and Karen doing a bird count for the Great Blue Heron Nature Society, Elan with Lady, Alyson with Chesney, Brenda with Finnegan, Charlie with Jack, as well as Christa on the trails.
 We also enjoyed having a chat with Muriel, Billie and Dick Rotary Interpretive Centre Gift Shop.